The tree logo of Brockwood Park School

 Every student has a student adviser.

-Every student at Brockwood has a student adviser.
-Being responsible for a group of about five to seven students each, student advisers oversee the overall educational progress and well-being of their students, in cooperation with the curriculum and pastoral teams.
+Every student at Brockwood has a student adviser, who oversee the overall educational progress and well-being of their students, in cooperation with the curriculum and pastoral teams.
 The adviser/student relationship is seen as a collaborative inquiry into motivation, self-discipline and the nature of learning as a whole, in which academic learning is included.
 Initially, they discuss academic plans and objectives and develop a timetable together.
 Each timetable reflects the individual student’s interests; students are not expected to fit into a pre-existing mould.
 Time and care is taken to ensure that each timetable is balanced, so that students are challenged and exposed to new areas of learning, whilst developing their strengths and interests.
 Through weekly group and one-to-one meetings, the adviser engages with the student throughout the year, exploring important questions about what it means to learn.
 The student is supported to develop a spirit of independence, resilience and autonomy in learning.
 Each student is taught about documenting their work and encouraged to develop study and presentation skills.
 All students are regularly encouraged to share what they have learned.

 Get in Touch